 Jonathan plays percussion for Redbridge Brass (Championship section) & Symphonic Brass of London, and plays bass-guitar in function bands and for shows.

-- Orchestras: BBC Concert Orchestra, British Philharmonic Orchestra, Docklands Sinfonietta, Guildford Philharmonic Orchestra, London Philharmonic Orchestra, Musical Associates (UK) Limited, Philharmonia Orchestra, Royal Philharmonic Concert Orchestra, Worthing Symphony Orchestra,
+- Orchestras: BBC Concert Orchestra, British Philharmonic Orchestra, Docklands Sinfonietta, Guildford Philharmonic Orchestra, London Philharmonic Orchestra, Musical Associates (UK) Limited, Philharmonia Orchestra, Worthing Symphony Orchestra.

 Jonathan's orchestral work also includes the London Symphony Orchestra playing four concerts on a String Education Project in conjunction with the RCM.
 He has trialed with the Royal Philharmonic Orchestra, English National Opera Orchestra, BBC Concert Orchestra, and has played principal 'cello with Musical Associates, English Touring Opera and the London Classical String Orchestra.